 Tourism in the Smoky Mountains surpasses 11 million yearly visitors.
 Therefore, it's pretty easy to see that there's plenty of things to do.
 Even if you have varied interests, there's something for everyone.
 You probably already know that the summer and fall are the busiest season of the year for this scenic area.

 The winter isn’t necessarily slow either—especially right around the Christmas holiday.
 Luckily, we’ve decided to educate you on the best events and attractions that are special to this season.
 Not only will you enjoy them, you will be drawn to a totally different environment that’s beautiful to behold once you get the chance to visit.
-Here are 8 great fun and touristy things about the area during this time!
+Here are 8 Awesome Winter Things To Do in Gatlinburg and Pigeon Forge during this time!

 1. Winterfest in Gatlinburg and Pigeon Forge